briankoser/sfc-listeners-guide/episodes/0253-the-pope-baptizes-aliens-and-other-news.md

 H. R. Geiger died

-Matt takes a stand: he will not see {% workTitle "Transformers 4" %}
+Matt takes a stand: he will not see {% work "Transformers 4" %}